Top destinations on Crete

 Chania is also one of the two places you are most likely to see when you arrive in Crete.
 It's beautiful - that is, much of the Chania that you want to see is near the port - old buildings, museums, churches, and craft shops (some with really interesting and sometimes local products on offer).

-Rethymno, or Rethimno, is a city on the north coast of the Greek island of Crete.
+, or Rethimno, is a city on the north coast of the Greek island of Crete.
 In the old town, the Venetian Harbor is filled with fishing boats and lined with tavernas.
 Rethymno Lighthouse was built in the 1830s.
 West, the hilltop Fortezza is a star-shaped, 16th-century citadel.
 The Old Town of Rethymno is not just a colorful labyrinth of Venetian mansions, exquisite courtyards, historic churches, minareted mosques, elaborate fountains and ornate doorframes; it is also full of life.
 Walking around, you’ll smell flowers and freshly prepared food and see children playing in the streets, women of all ages sitting, sewing and chatting on doorsteps, and students filling the cafés and bars.
+Rethymno is a must visit city during your vacation in Crete

 Agios Nikolaos is a medium-size town with a small-town feel, one that has lots to offer.
 You can walk and enjoy walking here, you have several distinct waterfronts - you can get to know it quickly and feel familiar with the place, like an old friend.
 The town has three faces to the sea: The Lake and port, Kitroplatia beach and the Marina.
 Its unique features, start with the lake ("Voulismeni"), a folklore-inspiringly deep body of water which is connected to the sea by a narrow inlet.
 It is surrounded and overlooked by cafes and restaurants - a busy gathering place for local residents and visitors alike.
-Cafes meander between those suited for talking, meeting and lounging, to those playing thump-dump music, nestled alongside more scholarly hang-outs.
-Standard but good tavernas are overlooked by fine-dining establishments.
+Do not miss for any reason the beautiful Ag.Nikolao and its nearby Elounda, are the most beautiful place on the northeast side of Crete.
+Schedule a road trip with your car and you won't regret it!!

 ↫↫↫↫↫ Siteia ↬↬↬↬↬